/

 I was injured by the crime.
 What do I need to show?

-To apply for a U-1 visa, the primary victim must show that they suffered substantial physical or mental abuse or injury as a result of the criminal activity.
+To apply for a U-1 visa, the application must show that the victim suffered substantial physical or mental abuse or injury as a result of the criminal activity.

 Do I have to go to therapy?

-One way to show that you have been injured by the crime against you is to attend therapy to deal with the continuing emotional trauma caused by the crime.
-Even if the crime happened many years ago, you may still be suffering from the effects.
+One way to show that a victim has been injured by a crime is to attend therapy to deal with the continuing emotional trauma caused by the crime.
+Even if the crime happened many years ago, the person may still be suffering from the effects.

 For example: